 We can acknowledge the things that are not in our control.

 The timing of our rescue is often not in our control.
 If it were, it would have already happened.

 The method of our rescue is often not in our control.
-Otherwise, we would have affected our own rescue.
+Otherwise, we would have affected our recovery.

-The identity of our rescuer is often not in our control.
-Our rescuer could be a close friend, a stranger, or even someone we perceive as an enemy.
-It could be the God of the universe who directly comes to our aid.
+The identity of our Rescuer is often not in our control.
+Our Rescuer could be a close friend, a stranger, or even someone we perceive as an enemy.
+On the other hand, it could be the God of the universe who directly comes to our aid.

 BENEFITS OF ASKING FOR HELP / RESCUE.

 When we ask for help, it keeps us humble.
 It lets others know that there are times we all need rescue.
 That it is okay for them to ask for help as well.
-We can help others by acknowledging our own need for rescue.
+We can help others by acknowledging our own need for recovery.

 Today, I choose to admit I need help.
 Will you join me in letting someone else know you need help?